tgudelj/MATRICIntegrationDemo/README.md

 Integration API uses simple JSON text commands which 3rd party app sends via UDP to matric server (default port for Integration API is 50300 and it always listens on loopback address 127.0.0.1).

+c# API wrapper is also available to make things easier

 ## How to use the demo
 Prerequisites:
 - Enable integration API by editing <Your user profile folder>/Documents/.matric/config.json, set "EnableIntegrationAPI" to **true**